Highway collapse in southern China kills at least 36 people

-BEIJING (AP) — A section of a highway collapsed after heavy rains in southern China, sending cars tumbling down a slope and leaving at least 36 people dead, authorities said Thursday.
+BEIJING (AP) — A section of a highway collapsed after heavy rains in a mountainous area in southern China, sending cars tumbling down a slope and leaving at least 36 people dead, authorities said Thursday.

-The Meizhou city government said that 23 vehicles have been found in a pit after a 17.9-meter (58.7-foot) long section of the highway gave way about 2 a.m. on Wednesday.
+The Meizhou city government said that 23 vehicles have been found after a 17.9-meter (58.7-foot) long section of the highway gave way about 2 a.m. on Wednesday.
 Thirty other people had injuries, none of them life-threatening, a government statement said.

+The search effort was complicated by steady rain, gravel and soil coming down at the site, posing some risk to the workers, a fire department official told Chinese media.

+Rescue teams divided the area into 10 grids and searched with dogs and life-detecting devices, the report said.
+Excavators and cranes were also brought in to help.

 Parts of Guangdong province have seen record rains and flooding in the past two weeks, as well as hail.
 A tornado killed five people in Guangzhou, the provincial capital, last weekend.